Convert Job

 ezgif.com-video-to-gif.gif

-Selecting the Convert Job button will result in this Confirmation page.
+Clicking the Convert Job button will popup the Confirmation page.
 Notice the warning includes deletion of the current Job.

 *Converting a Job cannot be reversed.